HeMan/jobbergate/README.md

 Asks a question with an boolean answer (true/false).

 ### appform.BooleanList(variablename, message, default=None, whentrue=None, whenfalse=None)
-Gives the use a boolean question, and depending on answer it shows `whentrue` or `whenfalse` questions. `whentrue` and `whenfalse` is lists with questions.
-Could contain multiple levels of BooleanList's.
+Gives the use a boolean question, and depending on answer it shows `whentrue` or `whenfalse` questions. `whentrue` and `whenfalse` are lists with questions.
+Could contain multiple levels of BooleanLists.

 ### appform.Const(variablename, default)
 Sets the variable to the `default` value.
 Doesn't show anything.